 I feel so passionate about prayer.
-It is such a wonderful way to engage with God, with each other and to see God’s power and grace released in our lives.
+It is such a wonderful way to engage with God and with each other and to see God’s power and grace released in our lives.

 We know that many of our listeners will have key difficulties and issues in their lives and will need someone to ‘stand in the gap’ for them.
 We receive hundreds of calls and emails from people who are struggling with poor health or facing financial difficulties or marriage problems.
 Each time we pray for the individual, we are praying for everyone who is facing those situations too.

-I visualise the day in time to come, of waves of breakthrough as a result of those prayers, of our phones lighting up with listeners telling us they have been set free or healed.
-Prayer works and it is incredibly effective (I have seen this many times in my own life) but we do not always understand the importance of prayer or how to pray effectively Prayer meetings at churches are usually the least attended of all services, but if we truly believed that prayer works and that through it, God can deliver and set us free, we would never miss a prayer meeting again!
+I visualise the day of waves of breakthrough as a result of those prayers, of our phones lighting up with listeners telling us they have been set free or healed.
+Prayer works, and it is incredibly effective (I have seen this many times in my own life), but we do not always understand the importance of prayer or how to pray effectively.
+Prayer meetings at churches are usually the least attended of all services, but if we truly believed that prayer works and that through it, God can deliver and set us free, then we would never miss a prayer meeting again!

 Prayer is an invitation

 If we go back to Genesis, we will read that God gave man the authority to rule the Earth.
 He delegated the authority and His power to us.
-As a leader, I know that when you delegate authority to someone, you should not interfere, well not unless you are invited.
+As a leader, I know that when you delegate authority to someone, you should not interfere unless you are invited.

 Prayer is a trigger for God’s grace

-UCB is growing and because we believe so much in the power of prayer, we have increased our prayer on air.
-We now have Prayer Breakthrough Days four times a year and we are committed to praying for the needs of our nation.
-But as a ministry we need prayer too.
-We face many exciting opportunities (especially as technology advances) but we are not immune to sickness, problems or attacks from the enemy.
+UCB is growing, and because we believe so much in the power of prayer, we have increased our prayer on air.
+We now have Prayer Breakthrough Days four times a year, and we are committed to praying for the needs of our nation.
+But as a ministry, we need prayer too.
+We face many exciting opportunities (especially as technology advances), but we are not immune to sickness, problems, or attacks from the enemy.
 Just as it took 23 years for the founders of UCB to see the breakthrough of national Christian radio becoming a reality, we know it can take time to see breakthrough in other areas too.
-But I believe that for you, me and all the situations we face, breakthrough comes when we pray and invite God into the problems, issues and situations we all face.
+But I believe that for you and me, breakthrough comes when we pray and invite God into the problems, issues and situations we all face.

 Let’s stand together to see a breakthrough in this nation.
 Would you be willing to pray for UCB?
-Fill in your details below and we will send you ministry updates with different prayer needs.
-Tell us too, how we can pray for you.
-Together, let’s release the power of God in our lives, by inviting Him into all we face.
+Click here to sign up for Prayer Emails, and we will send you ministry updates with different prayer needs.
+Tell us too, how we can pray for you by contacting our Prayerline Team.
+Together, let’s release the power of God in our lives by inviting Him into all we face.

-*(Prayer requests are passed on to UCB’s Prayer Team who will pray for your needs.
-If you would like to pray with someone on the phone, please ring 0845 456 7729)
+*(Prayer requests are passed on to UCB Prayerline who will pray for your needs.
+If you would like to pray with someone on the phone, please ring 01782 36 3000)